linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 ssh_config_backup = "true"
 ```

-To ramp up, you'll need to get the json for your service account through
+To ramp up, you'll need to get the JSON for your service account through
-the IMA interface.
+the Identity and Access Management (IAM) interface.
 This is documented below.
-The default name for the
-json credentails file is account.json, you can override this and its
+The default name for the JSON credentials file is account.json, you can
-path with:
+override this and its path with:

 ```
 credentials = /home/foo/path/to/some.json